tmahmood/dyn_col_map/README.md

 }
 ```

-One issue is, as noted in the example above, any rows before a new column is added, will fail, as the column does not exist on them.
+One issue is, as noted in the example above, any rows before a new column is added, will not be filled up, and cause error when we try to get value for the new column from those rows.
 Any rows added after will have them.

 To solve this issue, `fill_to_end` method should be used for each row as necessary.

-Following example provided to clear the issue and solution.
+Following example attempts to clearify the issue, and provide solution.

 ```rust
     fn main() {